Derek Adams

-Adams became manager of Ross County in 2007, winning promotion from the Scottish Second Division in his first season, before in reaching the Scottish Cup Final two years later.
+Adams became manager of Ross County in 2007, winning promotion from the Scottish Second Division in his first season, before reaching the Scottish Cup Final two years later.
 He joined Hibernian as assistant manager in 2010 before returning to Ross County the following year, where he won the Scottish First Division and was voted PFA Scotland Manager of the Year for the 2011–12 season.
-Having left Plymouth in April 2019, he became manager of Morecambe in November.
-He would guide the club to promotion to League One in 2021, before leaving to take over at Bradford; after spending most of the 2021–22 season in charge at Bradford, he would return to Morecambe once again.
+Adams then took on the managerial role at Plymouth Argyle in 2015 and led them to promotion from League 2 in 2017.
+Having been sacked by Plymouth in April 2019, he became manager of Morecambe in November.
+He would guide the club to promotion to League One in 2021, before leaving to take over at Bradford; after being sacked by Bradford, he returned to Morecambe.
+He left Morecambe in November 2023 to return to Ross County, but he resigned from that position in February 2024, and later started a third spell at Morecambe.

+Early life

+Derek Watt Adams was born on 25 June 1975 in Glasgow.

 Playing career

 Adams started his professional career with Aberdeen, but failed to make a first-team appearance.
 He moved to English side Burnley, making a couple of league appearances in the mid-1990s before returning to Scotland with Ross County in 1996.

 Adams was transferred to Motherwell in a deal worth £200,000 in 1998 and spent six years at Fir Park, including a short loan spell with Ayr United.
 Adams was one of a number of players affected by the club's administration problems, accepting a pay cut in April 2002.
 Adams failed to win any trophies during his time with Well, although he scored in the 2002–03 Scottish Cup semi-final defeat against Rangers.
-In 2004, Adams agreed a pre-contract move to his home town club Aberdeen, spending a year at Pittodrie before being transfer-listed and leaving for Livingston in 2005.
+In 2004, Adams agreed a pre-contract move back to Aberdeen, spending a year at Pittodrie before being transfer-listed and leaving for Livingston in 2005.